mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 sources of fuel such as ice asteroids or water-bearing terrestrial planets may not be.
-Good mission planning is based on probabilities and risk factors, so a system that looks like it may not have fuel is not necessarily off- limits.
+Good mission planning is based on probabilities and risk factors, so a system that looks like it may not have fuel is not necessarily off-limits.
 The mission plan can account for this by ensuring there are other systems with a high probability of fuel availability within range and laying out an approach that allows for refuelling.